Why Architecture Exhibitions are Important

 Within the last three to five years, architecture exhibitions in the Southeast

 Asia region gained more popularity, especially in Indonesia, Singapore, and Malaysia (and soon followed by Thailand and Vietnam).
 We can certainly see that this phenomenon is parallel with the world economy trend, which claimed that the wind of economic progress is blowing towards Asian countries.
-This is our opportunity to closely scrutinize the architectural movement; more than merely visiting exhibitions with the sole intention of enjoying today’s best architectural works.
+This is our opportunity to closely scrutinized the architectural movement; more than merely visiting exhibitions with the sole intention of enjoying today’s best architectural works.
 We can, for example, discuss how influential are these exhibitions to the development of architectural discourses in Southeast Asia?

 What impacts are already underway?